kexiZeroing/FE-Learning-notes/doc/mac-terminal.md

 The Terminal application on macOS is a virtual terminal program to run a shell, either locally or to connect to servers.
 The terminal only provides a means to enter and display text.
 It will display a 'prompt' which tells the user, that the system is ready and the user can enter a command.

+> - A terminal is different than a shell.
+It used to be a hardware device, but now we use terminal emulators for similar functionality.
+> - Bash is just one of many shells, it happens to be the default shell in most Linux systems, but you may also be familiar with zsh, the default on macOS, and PowerShell or cmd.exe, the default on Windows.

 A shell protects the user from the dangerous, complicated parts of the system and abstracts differences from one system to the other.
 Another way of looking at it, is that a shell protects the vulnerable, fragile parts of the system from the user.
 Technically, GUI which display files, folders and programs as icons in windows such as macOS, Windows, and even iOS and Android are also shells, since they shield the system internals from the user and vice versa.
 However, usually the term 'shell' is used for interfaces where the user has to type commands, or CLI.
 Command Line shells commonly have two major roles.
 The first is to interpret and execute commands entered in an interactive prompt and deliver the results back to the user.
 The second role is to interpret and process list of commands called scripts.

 Many Unix and Unix-like systems have `sh` as well as bash and other shells available. `sh` goes back to the very early UNIX shells. `sh` has survived because it serves as the lowest common standard for shell scripting.
 These standards are defined in the POSIX specification.
 When you have to build scripts that need to run across many different flavors and versions of Unix where you cannot rely on bash being present, then conforming to `sh` might be necessary. (bash is also POSIX compliant, but it has more features).
 As a macOS administrator you should always choose `/bin/bash` over `/bin/sh`.
 You can check all the available shells in macOS `cat /etc/shells`, show the current shell being used `echo $SHELL`, and use `chsh -s /bin/zsh` to change the current interactive shell.